hyperledger/iroha/smart_contract/README.md

   $ wasm-opt -Os -o output.wasm input.wasm
   ```

-Following these steps is the bare minimum that can be done to all WASM smart contracts.
+Following these steps is the bare minimum that can be done to all smart contracts.
 We encourage you to profile the binaries [using twiggy](https://rustwasm.github.io/twiggy/) to further reduce their size.